maciejziemichod/ts-express-starter/notes.md

-import `* as controller` vs `import {get, post}` from `from "@controllers/example"` controllers wrapper to do auto try catch + next(error) for async functions? secure app.listen update package.json version remove this file, put rest into github issues
+import `* as controller` vs `import {get, post}` from `from "@controllers/example"` controllers wrapper to do auto try catch + next(error) for async functions? secure app.listen change `example` to `user`? better error handling and maybe validate in middlewares?
+Or in separate service layer, think where is the best place for validators (check out other frameworks?) error middleware? update package.json version remove this file, put rest into github issues